Neywiny/words/README.md

 # words
-a simple program that solves the spelling bee game in the Wahington Post magazine
+a simple program that solves the spelling bee game in the New York Times magazine

 ## example of a puzzle: